Personal Immigration

 • You intend to live together permanently in the UK;

-• You will be adequately maintained in the UK without recourse to public funds;
+• You satisfy the financial requirement, including adequate maintenance where applicable, without recourse to public funds;

 • There is adequate accommodation for you and any dependents;